cyberark/ansible-role-conjur/README.md

       shell: echo "Yay! {{super_secret_key}} was just retrieved with Conjur"
 ```

+## "summon_conjur" role

+The summon_conjur role provides a binary to the node for convinient secret retrieval from Conjur using the node's machine identity.

 ## "summon_conjur" module

+**requires** that the `summon_conjur` role has been applied to the remote node

 The Conjur Module provides a mechanism for using a remote node’s identity to retrieve secrets that have been explicitly granted to it.
 As Ansible modules run in the remote host, the identity used for retrieving secrets is that of the remote host.